annaluizando/blindspot/README.md

 - [ ] Implement adaptive text color based on terminal theme
 - [ ] Fix and improve help text clarity
-- [ ] Add command for openning a random challenge with difficulty and category as params
 - [ ] Resolve bug in game mode toggle
 - [ ] Add scroll when height is too big for terminal view
 - [ ] Look for better code highlighting theme